primatejs/primate/docs/modules/store.md

 Types are not only used for mapping to database fields, but also for validating data before saving it.
-One of the store actions you can use in routes is `validate`, which allows you to check that a document is valid before saving it.
+One of the store actions you can use in routes is `validate`, which allows you to check that a record is valid before saving it.
 Normally though, you wouldn't call `validate` directly but have `insert` or `update` call it for you.